HomeMy WebLinkAboutGardening with Native Species Slide Deck Gardening for Healthy Ecosystems:

 a much less conspicuous plant

-•They do produce copious blooms filled with nectar and
+� y o p The d produce copious blooms filled with nectar and

 are a valuable food source for late season pollinators

-•Aggressive in the garden but great for woodland
+• Aggressive in the garden but great for woodland

 borders, meadows, milkweed gardens, etc.